Information About the Program

 Students who complete the program will be able to:

-- Demonstrate scanning techniques for obstetrical, gynecological, medical/surgical, neonatal, and pediatric patients.
+- Demonstrate scanning techniques for abdominal, obstetrical, gynecological, medical/surgical, neonatal, and pediatric patients.

 - Differentiate between normal and abnormal structures of the abdomen, pelvis, small body parts, and peripheral vasculature arteries and abdominal vasculature.